Theo Todman's Web Page - Notes Pages

 - I think this is the same basic site.

-Footnote 3: - As this project is substantially inactive, I don’t update the text between quarters other than at the end of the academic year.
+- As this project is substantially inactive, I don’t usually update the text quarterly as for the active projects, but only at the end of the academic year.

-- Hence, the YTD Activity is to make this task easier, and to give a clearer idea of what – if anything – has been going on in the interim.
+- The YTD Activity-list is to make the end-year task easier, and to give a clearer idea of what – if anything – has been going on in the interim.

-Table of the Previous 10 Versions of this Note:
+Table of the Previous 12 Versions of this Note: (of 33)

 To access information, click on one of the links in the table above.